TheProgrammare/Tolza/README.md

 Nothing “just happens”.

+> But there is some conventions to avoid the syntax boilerplate

 ### 2. Memory safety via explicit capabilities
 Velox does not use a garbage collector or a borrow checker.